extrabacon/google-oauth-jwt/README.md

   email: 'my-service-account@developer.gserviceaccount.com',
   // use the PEM file we generated from the downloaded key
   keyFile: 'my-service-account-key.pem',
-  // specify the scopes you which to access
+  // specify the scopes you wish to access
   scopes: ['https://www.googleapis.com/auth/drive.readonly']
 }, function (err, token) {
   console.log(token);
 });
 ```